 The top of the crest is well defined in the original, but solid in the reproduction.
 The fifth line in the lower vertical arm of the cross is shortened - other shading lines are different as well.
 The facial shading, eyes, noses and tongues, are less detailed in the reproduction.

 The full stop of "1890" has a leftwards spur in the reproduction.
 The delicate top curl of the inner line of the "L" in "London" is a solid 'arrowhead' in the reproduction.
 All letters appear heavier with the dot over the "i" of "Jubilee" being notable larger than the original.

 According to the book "Collect British Postal Stationery" by Alan Huggins and Colin Baker these cards were definitely reproduced.
-From page 60 under the card entry below: "Reproductions of this card were produced in 1966 and 1990, the latter for the Stamp World London 1990 Exhibition"
+From page 60 under the card entry below:

 Mr J. Silkin tells me that the Great Britain Philatelic Society is organising an exhibition of the stamps of Great Britain, to be held in the Crypt of the Guildhall from 16th to 23rd July next.
 This exhibition will be part of the City of London Arts Festival, which is held annually.
 It will cover all periods of British philately from pre-adhesive material up to current varieties and should provide visitors with an opportunity to see many unusual and exceptional items.
 There will be no trade stands but it is hoped to provide covers and postcards cancelled with the canceller used at the Guildhall in 1890 for the Penny Postage Jubilee.

 "I've been through the catalogue, and the only mention is the use of the 1890 cancellor [of the type P-4] on all mail posted in the Crypt during the exhibition.
 No mention of any stationery."